 - Bear in mind that while it is not legally required to have a written employment contract in Ontario, it is highly recommended to have one to ensure both parties understand the employment relationship

 - Hire a lawyer to review and/or create your standard employment contract to ensure that legal clauses and all important elements have been included

 - Always have at least two people review each offer to avoid errors and omissions in the contract

 - Include a clause stating that the organization retains the right to amend the contract with proper notice and cause (for example, for aspects such as job responsibilities, reporting relationships or group benefits)

-- If any reference checks are still outstanding when making the offer, make sure that the written employment agreement states that the verbal offer is conditional upon satisfactory references
+- If any reference checks or background checks are still outstanding when making the offer, make sure that the written employment agreement states that the verbal offer is conditional upon satisfactory references